alexziskind1/workshop/docs/chapters/chapter5.md

 Test the app to see if this works.

-Now upon tapping on a team in the table you should be redirected to a team view, which should display fixtures for that given team.
+Now upon tapping on a team in the table you should be redirected to a team view, which should display matches for that given team.

 <div class="exercise-end"></div>